BM 320x180x70 [4x M8]

 need more quantity?Want to bargain?

-Call us tel: +48 22 499 98 98 or get in touch through contact form on the contact page.
-You can check the power as well as the appearance of neodymium magnets in our magnetic mass calculator magnetic mass calculator
+Give us a call tel: +48 22 499 98 98 or write through form on the contact page.
+You can check the lifting capacity and the shape of magnet in our magnetic mass calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.